-- 4.2.1 Protected Membrane Roofing Systems Using Stone and/or Pavers for Ballast. - 4.2.1.1 System 1 and System 2: When the design criteria based on wind speed, building height, and parapet height and exposure, require a System 1 or System 2 design, the ballasting procedures for that respective system shall be followed.
-See Sections 4.1.1 and 4.1.2, respectively. - 4.2.1.2 System 3: When the design criteria, based on wind speed and building height, parapet height and exposure require a System 3 design, a minimum 24" parapet height (See Section 2.9.2 for determining parapet height) is required and the installation procedures for System 3 as defined in Section 4.1.3 above shall be followed.
-In addition, the insulation that is installed over the fully adhered perimeter and corner areas (mechanically attached systems shall not be used) shall be ballasted with 22 psf pavers (minimum) or other material approved by the authority having jurisdiction. - 4.2.2 Protected Membrane Ballasted Roof Systems Using a Cementitious Coating Which Has Been Attached to the Insulation as Ballast
+4.2.1 Protected Membrane Roofing Systems Using Stone and/or Pavers for Ballast

+4.2.1.1 System 1 and System 2

+When the design criteria based on wind speed, building height, and parapet height and exposure, require a System 1 or System 2 design, the ballasting procedures for that respective system shall be followed.
+See Sections 4.1.1 and 4.1.2, respectively.

+When the design criteria, based on wind speed and building height, parapet height and exposure require a System 3 design, a minimum 2 ft (0.61m) parapet height (See Section 2.9.2 for determining parapet height) is required and the installation procedures for System 3 as defined in Section 4.1.3 above shall be followed.
+In addition, the insulation that is installed over the fully adhered perimeter and corner areas (mechanically attached systems shall not be used) shall be ballasted with 22 psf (107 kg/m2) pavers (minimum) or other material approved by the authority having jurisdiction.